tomburn/RR3_MSU_Capstone_2021/README.md

-Currently the Arduino.ide is not liked to github so the workflow is as follows:
+Currently the Arduino.ide is not linked to github so the workflow is as follows:
 1. Download initial code from github repository
 2. Edit as needed
 3. Upload edited code as a fork with changes into a folder if applicable